BCChangEBFE/Sdnd-Trem2-P2-Unscented-Kalman-Filter/README.md

 4. There are some variable that are used more than once, we should try to optimize, as long as it does not sacrifice code readability.
 Specifically
      - z_diff is used in both Radar Measurement Prediction and UKF update
      - the loop through ( 2 * n_aug_ + 1) is everywhere.
 Should try to combine them, but be careful not to use variable that are not finalized yet
-5. I have tried to implement updating of laser measurement by going through calculation of sigma points and all just like the Radar UKF case.
-It works but doesn't really provide any value, better off to just go with simple Kalman Filter approach as in project 1.